 for you and maintenance to you for any of your children.
 If you are getting

-maintenance from more than one person it will be added together and the total
+maintenance from more than one person all the payments are added together and

 maintenance is assessed as means.

 Men and women are required, under the law, to pay maintenance to a dependent